mattbarb/DarkHorses-Masters-Workers/docs/audit/REMAINING_TABLES_AUDIT.md

 **Reasoning:**
 1. Table is not being used (intentionally)
-2. No data loss (all results data in ra_races and ra_runners)
+2. No data loss (all results data in ra_mst_races and ra_mst_runners)
 3. Simplifies database schema
-4. Racing API doesn't provide race-level result data that isn't already in ra_races
+4. Racing API doesn't provide race-level result data that isn't already in ra_mst_races
 5. If needed later, can recreate (but unlikely)

 **Implementation Priority:** P3 - LOW (Optional cleanup)